winslosh/test-automation-recruitment-test/README.md

 3. How would you implement test automation in a legacy application?
 Have you ever had to do this?

 ## :trophy:Finished?

+:triangular_flag_on_post:Please commit your project to your GitHub and name your repository using the format `{yourname}-{role-applied-for}`and ensure it is set to **Public** .

+**Your repository should include:**

+1. a folder containing the technical tests
+2. a single markdown file with the answers to the technical questions

 :e-mail: Once you've completed all that's required, please send the url of your GitHub repository to your recruitment contact for us to review.